yuymf/MetaGPT/docs/ROADMAP.md

    5. Resolve occasional failure to follow instruction under current prompts, causing code parsing errors, through stricter system prompts
    6. Write documentation, describing the current features and usage at all levels
    7. ~~Support Docker~~
+   8. After completing the initial repo, accept users' addition/modification requirements
+   9. It can read the existing repo and reverse-engineer output files such as PRD (Product Requirements Document), system design, etc.
 2. Features
    1. Support a more standard and stable parser (need to analyze the format that the current LLM is better at)
    2. ~~Establish a separate output queue, differentiated from the message queue~~